JBZoo/CSV-Blueprint/README.md

   validate:csv [options]

 Options:
   -c, --csv=CSV                      Specify the path(s) to the CSV files you want to validate.
                                      This can include a direct path to a file or a directory to search with a maximum depth of 10 levels.
                                      Examples: /full/path/name.csv; p/file.csv; p/*.csv; p/**/*.csv; p/**/name-*.csv; **/*.csv
                                       (multiple values allowed)
   -s, --schema=SCHEMA                Specify the path(s) to the schema file(s), supporting YAML, JSON, or PHP formats.
                                      Similar to CSV paths, you can direct to specific files or search directories with glob patterns.
                                      Examples: /full/path/name.yml; p/file.yml; p/*.yml; p/**/*.yml; p/**/name-*.yml; **/*.yml
                                       (multiple values allowed)
   -S, --skip-schema[=SKIP-SCHEMA]    Skips schema validation for quicker checks when the schema's correctness is certain.
-                                   Use any non-empty value or "yes" to activate [default: "no"] -r, --report=REPORT              Determines the report's output format.
+                                     Use any non-empty value or "yes" to activate [default: "no"] -G, --apply-global[=APPLY-GLOBAL]  Apply global schemas (without `filename_pattern`) to all CSV files found. [default: "no"]
+  -r, --report=REPORT                Determines the report's output format.
                                      Available options: text, table, github, gitlab, teamcity, junit [default: "table"] -Q, --quick[=QUICK]                Stops the validation process upon encountering the first error, accelerating the check but limiting error visibility.
                                      Returns a non-zero exit code if any error is detected.
                                      Enable by setting to any non-empty value or "yes".
                                       [default: "no"]
       --dump-schema                  Dumps the schema of the CSV file if you want to see the final schema after inheritance.
       --debug                        Intended solely for debugging and advanced profiling purposes.
                                      Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
       --no-progress                  Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                  Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                      It has major priority then --non-zero-on-error.
 It's on your own risk!
       --stdout-only                  For any errors messages application will use StdOut instead of StdErr.
 It's on your own risk!
       --non-zero-on-error            None-zero exit code on any StdErr message.
       --timestamp                    Show timestamp at the beginning of each message.It will be used only for text output format.
       --profile                      Display timing and memory usage information.
       --output-mode=OUTPUT-MODE      Output format.
 Available options:
                                      text - Default text output format, userfriendly and easy to read. cron - Shortcut for crontab.
 It's basically focused on human-readable logs output.
                                      It's combination of --timestamp --profile --stdout-only --no-progress -vv. logstash - Logstash output format, for integration with ELK stack.
                                       [default: "text"]
       --cron                         Alias for --output-mode=cron.
 Deprecated!
   -h, --help                         Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                        Do not output any message -V, --version                      Display this application version
       --ansi|--no-ansi               Force (or disable --no-ansi) ANSI output -n, --no-interaction               Do not ask any interactive question -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```
 <!-- auto-update:/validate-csv-help -->